Global coronavirus cases exceed 11 million

 Worldwide, there have been more than 520,000 fatalities linked to the disease so far, roughly the same as the number of influenza deaths reported annually.

-The first cases of the new coronavirus were confirmed on January 10 in Wuhan in China before infections and fatalities surged in Europe, then the United States and later Russia.
+The first death linked to the new coronavirus was reported on January 10 in Wuhan in China before infections and fatalities surged in Europe, then the United States and later Russia.

 The pandemic has now entered a new phase, with India and Brazil battling outbreaks of more than 10,000 cases a day, putting a major strain on resources.